 October 9, 2021 through April 3, 2022

 The 1970s witnessed a dramatic shift from photojournalism, the dominant occupation of photographers since the 1930s, to art photography in the United States.
-Retro: Art Photography of the 1970s celebrates and explores that remarkable change, revealing 1970s artistic trends including the snapshot aesthetic; capturing the margins of society as subject matter; the rebellion against purism; and image manipulation.
+More Than Retro: Art Photography of the 1970s celebrates and explores that remarkable change, revealing 1970s artistic trends including the snapshot aesthetic, the rebellion against purism, image manipulation, and social landscapes.
 This exhibition features both famous and lesser-known artists, and includes works by Andy Warhol (1928–1987), Garry Winogrand (1928–1984), Dianora Niccolini (b.
-1936), Ruth Bernhard (1905–2006), Stephen Shore (b.
-1947), Graciela Iturbide (b.
-1942), Jerry Uelsmann (b.
-1934), and Bill Yates.
+1936), Stephen Shore (b.
+1947), and Jerry Uelsmann (b.
+1934).

-Retro: Art Photography of the 1970s is drawn from the museum’s permanent collection.
+More Than Retro: Art Photography of the 1970s is drawn mainly from the museum’s collection.
 It particularly reflects our indebtedness and profound gratitude to Carol Upham (1934–2020), museum board member, gallerist, connoisseur, donor, and photographer.
 Throughout her long relationship with the MFA, St. Petersburg, she was extremely interested in contemporary photography, and many of her gifts are featured in this exhibition.